ABOUT

 • Teaching and advocating sustainable growing, preparation and consumption of food

-• Gathering data, stories and practices to build knowledge of the cultural diversity in our community
+• Gathering data, stories and practices to build knowledge of our community

-• Creating opportunities and engaging a diverse group of stakeholders to support our work, including as program participants, volunteers, leaders, partners, donors, and investors
+• Creating opportunities and engaging a varied group of stakeholders to support our work, including as program participants, volunteers, leaders, partners, donors, and investors

 • Facilitating direct-to-consumer sales of affordable and healthy food, and encouraging the use and availability of federal nutrition programs